List of Muppets: Kermit the Frog

 A pragmatic frog who is the straight man protagonist and de facto leader of the Muppets.
 Created by Jim Henson and introduced in 1955 on Sam and Friends, Kermit, arguably Henson's best-known character, quickly became the de facto face of the franchise, including regularly appearing on Sesame Street, sometimes as a reporter.
 He starred on The Muppet Show, as the showrunner, responsible for managing the show's production, and has appeared in every Muppet-branded production since.

-Jim Henson was Kermit's performer from his debut until Henson's death in 1990.
-Steve Whitmire assumed the role and continued to perform Kermit until 2016.
-Matt Vogel replaced Whitmire in 2017.